LEARN-LK/lms/Forum activity.md

 Forum activities are ideal for asynchronous courses, enabling collaborative learning outside traditional lectures.

-<h2>To create a Form activity in Moodle 4.0, follow these steps:</h2>
+<h2>To create a Forum activity in Moodle 4.0, follow these steps:</h2>

 * Go to the course homepage where you want to create the form.
 * Click on the editing turned on button [1],